jayadeyemi/JumpReact/readme.md

   - AWS CloudWatch for monitoring and logging Lambda function execution

 ## Website Architecture Overview
-- **Page 1: Static Website:**
+- **Landing Page: Static Website:**
   A static landing page hosted on Amazon S3.
 It is served via Amazon CloudFront, and the domain is managed using Amazon Route 53.
 The static page includes HTML, CSS, and images.
   It is publicly accessible and serves as the entry point for users.

-- **Page 2: Interactive Visualization:**
+- **Visualization Project Page: Interactive Visualization:**
   A single-page application (SPA) that fetches dynamic data from an AWS Lambda function.
 The SPA is hosted on Amazon S3 and served via Amazon CloudFront.
 It uses JavaScript to make API calls to the backend and render visualizations based on the fetched data.
-The Lambda function processes or retrieves data and returns it to the SPA.
-The SPA is designed to be interactive and responsive, providing users with a seamless experience.
+  A Lambda function runs every night at 3:00AM, and processes data from S3 and returns it to S3 in a desired format.
   The SPA is hosted on Amazon S3 and served via Amazon CloudFront.
 It uses JavaScript to make API calls to the backend and render visualizations based on the fetched data.
-The Lambda function processes or retrieves data and returns it to the SPA.
-  The SPA is designed to be interactive and responsive, providing users with a seamless experience.

-- **Backend Processing:**
-  The backend consists of an AWS Lambda function, an API Gateway, and an IAM role.
-The Lambda function is responsible for processing or fetching dynamic data.
-It is triggered by HTTP requests from the SPA and communicates with other AWS services as needed.
-The API Gateway exposes the Lambda function as a RESTful API, allowing the SPA to interact with it securely.
-The IAM role associated with the Lambda function grants it the necessary permissions to access AWS resources, such as S3 buckets or DynamoDB tables.
-- **Infrastructure Management:**
-  The entire infrastructure is managed using Terraform, which allows for easy provisioning, updating, and versioning of AWS resources.
-Terraform configurations define the S3 buckets, CloudFront distributions, API Gateway endpoints, Lambda functions, IAM roles, and Route 53 records.
-This ensures that the infrastructure can be easily reproduced or modified as needed.

 ## Directory Structure
 The project is organized into several directories, each serving a specific purpose.
 Below is a high-level overview of the directory structure: